VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 The team comprises of 10 PhD researchers from the GW4+ FRESH CDT:

-_University of Bath_: Franciszek Bydalek, Joshua Rainbow
+University of Bath: _Franciszek Bydalek, Joshua Rainbow_

-_University of Bristol_: Rory Burford, Toby Champneys, Elliot Druce, Jack Greenhalgh, Victoria Hussey
+University of Bristol: _Rory Burford, Toby Champneys, Elliot Druce, Jack Greenhalgh, Victoria Hussey_

-_University of Cardiff_: Annalise Hooper, Fiona Joyce
+University of Cardiff: _Annalise Hooper, Fiona Joyce_

-_University of Exeter_: Luke Lear
+University of Exeter: _Luke Lear_

 # Our Entry